ahmedelgabri/dotfiles/readme.md

 For setting up development environment on new Macs, it has settings for Git, Node, Ruby, [SublimeText2](http://www.sublimetext.com/), [ZSH](http://zsh.sourceforge.net/), [iTerm2](http://www.iterm2.com/#/section/home), OSX, [TMUX](http://tmux.sourceforge.net/) & [VIM](http://www.vim.org/).

-*Disclaimer:* I'm new to this stuff, so if you want to use it, use it on your own risk. also you are welcome to give tips on how can I improve this.
+*Disclaimer:* I'm new to this stuff, so if you want to use it, use it on your own risk.
+The `bin/` folder is not stable, don't use any of the files inside.

+You are welcome to give tips on how can I improve this.

 ## Prerequisites: